SciSpike/release-mgmt/readme.md

 $ release version minor # release a minor version
 $ release version patch # release a patch
 $
+$ # For a .NET project in c# that uses a AssemblyInfo.cs file:
+$ release csharp pre   # release a preview
+$ release csharp rc    # release a release candidate
+$ release csharp minor # release a minor version
+$ release csharp patch # release a patch
+$
 $ # To use the Docker image to release a Node.js preview:
 $ docker run \
     --rm \